Our Services

 If you experience any of the above, or if your cough is interfering with daily life and sleep, don't delay getting evaluated.
 Early diagnosis and treatment of cough-variant asthma or other causes can prevent complications.

 Curious whether cough-variant asthma could be the reason for your dry cough at night only?
-Take a few minutes to use Ubie's free AI-powered Cough Variant Asthma symptom checker—it's a quick and easy way to assess your symptoms and get personalized insights that you can share with your healthcare provider to guide next steps in your care.
+Start by using Ubie's free AI symptom checker to answer a few quick questions about your symptoms and receive personalized insights that you can share with your healthcare provider to guide next steps in your care.

 A dry cough that strikes only at night can rob you of rest, energy and peace of mind.
 While cough-variant asthma is a key culprit, many conditions mimic its symptoms.
 Accurate diagnosis—often involving lung function testing—guides effective treatment with inhaled medications and lifestyle changes.
 Home remedies and trigger avoidance play supportive roles, but persistent or severe symptoms warrant medical evaluation.